hmcts/frontend/docs/contributing/publishing.md

   npm unlink ../@hmcts/frontend/package/
   ```

+9. Push the branch to Github

-9. Create a pull request and copy the changelog text.
+10. Create a pull request and copy the changelog text.
    When reviewing the PR, check that the version numbers have been updated and that the compiled assets use this version number.

-10. Once the pull request is approved, merge to **master**.
+11. Once the pull request is approved, merge to **master**.

-11. Create a release in the [Github interface](https://github.com/hmcts/frontend/releases/new)
+12. Create a release in the [Github interface](https://github.com/hmcts/frontend/releases/new)
   - select the latest tag version
   - set "HMCTS Frontend release v[version-number]" as the title
   - add release notes from changelog